 Overall, nighttime potty training shouldn’t affect your child’s sleep overly much—and there are things you can do to help lessen the impact.

-- Limit drinks starting 30 minutes to an hour before your toddler’s bedtime.
+- Limit drinks starting 30 minutes to an hour before your toddler’s bedtime to make sure their bladder is not full.

-- Start establishing a routine where your child goes to the bathroom a couple of times before bed and as soon as they get up in the morning.
+- Start establishing a bedtime routine where your child goes to the bathroom a couple of times before bed and as soon as they get up in the morning.
+This helps transition good habits from daytime potty training to nighttime.

 - You can also wake your toddler up to use the potty right before you go to bed.
 This can help them get used to getting up to go from sleeping.